 Summarize and Save This Content On

 There's something magical about the way the peanut butter dough bakes into soft, golden perfection over the bubbling jelly layer.
-The flavors blend together beautifully, creating a sweet and slightly salty balance that's completely irresistible.
+The flavors blend together beautifully, creating a sweet and slightly salty balance that's completely irresistible just like our peanut butter and jelly bars.
 As it bakes, your kitchen fills with an aroma that's warm and inviting.
 It's the kind of dessert that draws everyone in before it even hits the table.

 This peanut butter cobbler was inspired by my banana cobbler and pecan pie cobbler on this site, and pairs well with this M&M ice cream.